 Beyond social agriculture, the UB Solidarity Foundation also promotes other types of natural solutions for a sustainable development in different countries around the world.

-- Senegal: Between 2016 and 2021, together with the Gaston Berger University (UGB) and Món-3 foundation, international cooperation projects are carried out based on the implementation of low-cost, environmentally sustainable technologies to contribute to the sustainable management of waste water and sanitation services in the Saint-Louis region, with the ultimate aim of improving the quality of life and well-being of the population.
+- Senegal: Between 2016 and 2021, together with the Gaston Berger University (UGB) and Món-3 foundation, the Solidarity Foundation of the University of Barcelona has carried out international cooperation projects based on the implementation of low-cost, environmentally sustainable technologies to contribute to the sustainable management of waste water and sanitation services in the Saint-Louis region, with the ultimate aim of improving the quality of life and well-being of the population.

 - Vietnam: Between 2010 and 2013, together with the National University of Vietnam, the Solidarity Foundation of the University of Barcelona (UB Solidarity Foundation) set up an industrial waste water treatment plant in a seafood manufacturing industry in Halong Bay, which is a UNESCO World Heritage Site.
 The plant works with ecological systems and is the first infrastructure of its kind in the Southeast Asia, registered in the World Register of Constructed Wetlands.

 - Mauritania and Senegal: Between 2007 and 2012, Mauritania and Senegal have created a space for training, research and dissemination, aimed at people with advanced technical studies in the fields of agriculture and environment, to provide additional training focused on sustainable regional development.
 It includes the Master’s Degree in Rural Development and Cooperation, organised with the UB, the Gaston Berger University (Senegal), the UPC and the Món-3 Foundation.